apache/carbondata/docs/addsegment-guide.md

 During add segment, it will infer the schema from data and validates the schema against the carbon table.
 If the schema doesn’t match it throws an exception.

-###Changes to tablestatus file
+### Changes to tablestatus file
 Carbon adds the new segment by adding segment information to tablestatus file.
-In order to add the path and format information to tablestatus, we are going to add `segmentPath`  and ‘format’  to the tablestatus file.
+In order to add the path and format information to tablestatus, we are going to add `segmentPath`  and `format`  to the tablestatus file.
 And any extra `options` will be added to the segment file.

-###Changes to Spark Integration
+### Changes to Spark Integration
 During select query carbon reads data through RDD which is created by CarbonDatasourceHadoopRelation.buildScan, This RDD reads data from physical carbondata files and provides data to spark query plan.
 To support multiple formats per segment basis we can create multiple RDD using the existing Spark file format scan class FileSourceScanExec .
 This class can generate scan RDD for all spark supported formats.
 We can union all these multi-format RDD and create a single RDD and provide it to spark query plan.

-Note: This integration will be clean as we use the sparks optimized reading, pruning and it involves whole codegen and vector processing with unsafe support.
+**Note**: This integration will be clean as we use the sparks optimized reading, pruning and it involves whole codegen and vector processing with unsafe support.

-###Changes to Presto Integration
+### Changes to Presto Integration
 CarbondataSplitManager can create the splits for carbon and as well as for other formats and choose the page source as per the split.